» Home » HOT » Analytical Methods & Results

 ALOHA-XII 22 49.7'N, 158 05.1'W 4,800 Jul 2005 - Sep 2005

-ALOHA-XIII 22 51.5'N, 157 55.1'W 4,800 Jun 2007 - Jun 2008
+ALOHA-XIII 22 51.5'N, 157 55.1'W 4,800 Jun 2007 - Aug 2008

 Table 1: Schedule of Deployments and Recoveries of Moored Sediment Trap

 Particulate carbon flux measurements from the ALOHA-I and II sediment traps is shown in Figure 65.
 Particulate carbon, as well as particulate nitrogen, phosphorus and mass, showed a major export pulse during the summer periods when the upper water column was well stratified.
 A second export pulse was also observed in late winter-early spring but this feature appears to be different than the summer peak.
 The major particulate matter export was recorded in the same collector cups regardless of depth suggesting a sinking rate of about 200 m d-1.
 Analysis of chlorophyll a by fluorometry and HPLC pigment analyses reveal that the peak export event coincides with the removal of pigmented cells.
 The summer export material contains the full spectrum of major and accessory pigments.
 Microscopic analysis showed the dominance of diatoms during the summer export.
 A discussion of some of the findings has been presented in Karl et al. (1996a and 1997).
-Samples from ALOHA-III through XI are under analysis.